Crisis Line: 208-630-6601 press 9 National Human Trafficking Hotline: 1-888-373-7888

 The Idaho Anti-Trafficking Coalition is honoring its mission to work alongside community members in providing awareness, education, services, and safe housing for victims of human trafficking.

-In the past two years, the Idaho Anti-Trafficking Coalition has expedited its efforts to fulfill its mission.
+In the past three years, the Idaho Anti-Trafficking Coalition has expedited its efforts to fulfill its mission.
 This year these efforts will include evaluating what is working and what isn't, strengthening statewide partnerships, expanding awareness and education, and ensuring that individuals have the right to housing, services, and supports, removing the process of criminalizing victims.

 Idaho is about 20 years behind the times when it comes to combating Human Trafficking.
 Law Enforcement and Judicial Systems are still criminalizing victims and we as a community have not fully recognized the severity of human trafficking in our own backyard.